 Shoot.
 Country people.
-How could they know what an eighteen year old girl might instigate in a grown man in a crowded city.
-Make him knnow a loneliness he could never imagine in a forest empty of people for fifteen miles, or on a river bank with live bait for company.
-Convince him he had never know the sweet side of anything till he met you have to depend on your own wit to get beneath disguise.
+How could they know what an eighteen year old girl might instigate in a grown man in a crowded City.
+Make him know a loneliness he could not imagine in a forest empty of people for fifteen miles, or on a river bank with nothing but live bait for company.
+Convince him he had never known the sweet side of anything until he tasted her honey.

+It's hard figuring people out, but irresistable.
+They lie so much.
+You have to depend on your own wit to get beneath disguise.
 One thing I've got that's more than sufficient is a mind that fills in gaps.
-Give me the bare bones, I'll show you the whole thing; give me a word, I'll produce a page out of nothing but my own imagination.
-And you can bet to win on what I come up with.
+Give me the bare bones, I'll show you the whole thing.
+Give me a word, I'll produce a page out of nothing but my own imagination.
+And you can bet to win on what I come up